shakkathir/AWSArch/2021/SAP.md

     nodes, it does not support direct integration with Elastic IP addresses.
 Static IP addresses can still be provided to consumers of ALB-based applications via AWS Global Accelerator, a service that provides fixed entry points to your application*
+> #nlb
+* There is no security group associated with an NLB
+> #waf
+* WAF cannot be configured to directly trigger a Lambda function
+> #endpoints
+* VPC Gateway Endpoint
+* VPC Interface Endpoint
+* VPC Service Endpoint

 ## Storage
 > #ebs